-Though it’s important to touch on all the points mentioned above, avoid using the same canned response over and over.
+Though it’s important to touch on all the points mentioned above, avoid using the same canned response repeatedly.
 Instead, customize your replies for each individual reviewer’s feedback while using the same strategy.

 To help “push down” the negative reviews, it’s important to get more positive reviews.
-The more, the better, but it’s good to have at least 10 reviews on each platform (Google My Business, Facebook, etc.).
-Research shows that most people typically only read up to 10 reviews before making a purchasing decision.
+The more, the better, but it’s good to have at least ten reviews on each platform (Google My Business, Facebook, etc.).
+Research shows that most people typically only read up to ten reviews before making a purchasing decision.

 To get more positive online reviews, make it easy for happy customers to leave reviews.
-Use a tool, such as Bright Reviews, to get more positive reviews and develop a trustworthy online presence.
+Use a tool like Bright Reviews to get more positive reviews and develop a trustworthy online presence.
 Don’t worry, asking for reviews is appropriate as long as you don’t entice clients with money, discounts, or other prizes.